Network-Sec/CC-Search/README.md

 The script isn't 100% finished, there's one `if` request you might need to play with, according to your needs, that limits the range.
 It's pretty simple and easy to understand, just look into the code.

+Upon findings, the script does the `calculations` to only download the specific chunk of the `WARC` files.

 ## Usage
 ```bash
 usage: cc_domain_search.py [-h] [--year YEAR [YEAR ...]] [--only] url